"Dreaming of Córdoba's sunny shores? March is the sweet spot for beach weather. Immerse yourself in a blend of modern culture and local traditions."

 Why Visit Córdoba?

-Córdoba mesmerizes as Andalusia's Moorish jewel where the Mezquita's forest of 856 columns and striped arches create architectural poetry, flower-filled patios explode with geraniums each May, and Roman bridge spans Guadalquivir River connecting civilizations.
-This former caliphate capital (pop.
-325,000) preserves Islamic golden age glory—10th-century Córdoba rivaled Baghdad as world's largest city with 400+ mosques, libraries housing 400,000 books, and multicultural tolerance unmatched in medieval Europe.
+Córdoba mesmerizes as Andalusia's Moorish jewel where the Mezquita-Catedral's hypnotic forest of 856 columns and red-and-white striped horseshoe arches create architectural poetry unmatched in Europe, flower-filled patios explode with prize-winning geranium displays each May transforming private courtyards into public spectacles, and the 16-arch Roman bridge spans Guadalquivir River connecting civilizations across two millennia.
+This former Umayyad caliphate capital (pop.
+325,000) preserves Islamic golden age glory when 10th-century Córdoba rivaled Baghdad and Constantinople as the world's largest and most cultured city with 400+ mosques, libraries housing 400,000 volumes, advanced medicine, mathematics, and multicultural tolerance among Muslims, Christians, and Jews unmatched in medieval Dark Ages Europe.

 What to Do